CarlosBalladares/threejs-modern-boilerplate/README.md

 # Three js modern boilerplate

-This is a boilerplate for Three js projects.
+This is a simple boilerplate for Three js projects.
 It supports:
 - Module imports
 - ES6 syntax